jesseDijkman1/dating-app-feature/README.md

 ---

+## Feature
+Before coding, I had to write down a job story, that would become a feature.
+The job story I wrote is:

+> When I'm on the bus with my phone in one hand, I want to be able to send GIF's or images so I can talk with one hand

+So when you don't have both hands available, you can still look up a funny GIF and send that.
+A dating app that has this feature is [Tinder](https://tinder.com/).

+---

 ## Goals
 Before I started I knew I wanted to make it accessible.
 This means the feature can be used without JavaScript.
 The plan was to progressively enhance the code, so it would later on support `IO` (input/output).

+---